World's Biggest Cruise Ship, Royal Caribbean's Wonder Of The Seas, Scheduled For Maiden Voyage Out Of Fort Lauderdale

 MIAMI (CBSMiami/CNN) – After three years, the world’s largest cruise ship is finally ready to welcome passengers aboard.

-Royal Caribbean’s Wonder of the Seas is expected to depart from Fort Lauderdale to the Caribbean for its maiden voyage next month.READ MORE: Black History Month: Legacy Of Miami Police Department's Trailblazing First Black Officers
+Royal Caribbean’s Wonder of the Seas is expected to depart from Fort Lauderdale to the Caribbean for its maiden voyage next month.READ MORE: Sky-High South Florida Rents Forcing Many To Make Extremely Difficult Decisions

 The nearly 1,200-foot ship can hold over 6,900 guests and 2,300 crew members.

-They will get to enjoy 18 decks that feature activities like a ten-deck high zip line, a poolside movie screen, and what is known as the tallest slide at sea.READ MORE: Ron And Rita's Baby Bald Eagles Aren't Babies Anymore, Preparing To Take Flight
+They will get to enjoy 18 decks that feature activities like a ten-deck high zip line, a poolside movie screen, and what is known as the tallest slide at sea.READ MORE: Jamaican Police Officer Accused Of Smuggling Cocaine; Officials: 90 Pellets Found Inside Body

 The voyage from South Florida begins on March 4, 2022.

-The ship will then head to Barcelona and Rome for the launch of its western Mediterranean cruises in may.MORE NEWS: Jamaican Police Officer Accused Of Smuggling Cocaine; Officials: 90 Pellets Found Inside Body
+The ship will then head to Barcelona and Rome for the launch of its western Mediterranean cruises in may.MORE NEWS: COVID-19 Testing Site Finder

 (©2022 CBS Broadcasting Inc. All Rights Reserved.
 Cable News Network, Inc., a Time Warner Company, contributed to this report.)